tombye/trexit/_posts/2017-08-25-walking-with-vertigo.markdown

 ## The pack mule

-If we do stick with it, Tom normally takes the water and - if it's really bad - my backpack, so I can use my hands and bum if I have to.
+If we do stick with a difficult, Tom normally takes the water and - if it's really bad - my backpack, so I can use my hands and bum if I have to.
 This approach is very undignified and I normally have at least one tantrum in the process.
 Tom is - as always - unrufflable in these situations.

 ## Alternative routes